Asreonn/moonizer/README.md

 ```bash
 npm run dev
 ```
-Visit `http://localhost:5173` (the default Vite port) in your browser to start exploring datasets.
+Visit `http://localhost:3000` in your browser to start exploring datasets.
 The application will automatically reload when you make changes to the source code.

 ### Production Build
 To create a production-ready build of the application: